pyscript/pyscript/docs/development/setting-up-environment.md

 You can visit the documentation server by opening a browser and visiting [http://127.0.0.1:8000](http://127.0.0.1:8000).

-* Alternately, you can open a static documentation server using the following command:
+* Alternately, you can open a static documentation server.
+Unlike the above, this will not automatically update any changes done after running this server.
+To see the changes done, you will need to manually stop and restart the server.
+To do this, use the following command:

 ```
 make htmlserve
 ```

 You can visit the documentation server by opening a browser and visiting [http://127.0.0.1:8080](http://127.0.0.1:8080).

-However, the above command will not automatically update any changes done after running this server.
-Any changes done will need the shutting down and restarting of the server.

 * To stop either server, press `ctrl+C` or `command+C` while the shell running the command is active.

+* Note: If the above make commands failed, you need to activate the documentation environment first before running any of the commands.
+Refer to [Activating the environment](#activating-documentation-environment) section above.

 # PyScript Demonstrator